davidkhala/fabric-common/nodejs/admin/README.md

 ## TODO
 - `configDecoder.js`: work as javascript version of configtxlator
+- make good use of `fabric-common/lib/ServiceHandler.js`
+- service discovery

 ## Notes
 - channel.getChannelConfig(peer) will not be rebuilt: always get it from orderer